tanurrra/playwright-api-tests/readme.md

 ## Technology
 - Playwright as a test framework
 - Allure as test reporter
+- Github actions to run tests in CI on push, pull requests

 ## How to run
 Make sure you have node.js, npm installed and all the required packages.